 The Yellow Ribbon G.I.
 Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 G.I.
 Bill.
 Eligibility for the Yellow Ribbon Program must be determined by the Department of Veteran Affairs, Education Division.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Under this agreement MU will provide tuition assistance to veterans beyond what they are provided from their base GI Bill rate of compensation.
-The Department of Veterans Affairs (VA) will match MU's contribution dollar-for-dollar up to 50% of the difference between the student's tuition benefit and the total cost of tuition and fees.
-MU contributions are unrestricted Methodist University General Scholarship funds that include, but are not limited to, the Opportunity Grant, Presidential Scholarship, Merit Scholarship and Founders Grant.
+The Department of Veterans Affairs (VA) will match MU's contribution dollar-for-dollar up to MU's annual Yellow Ribbon cap or 50 percent of the difference between VA's annual tuition cap for chapter 33 and the net cost of tuition and fees after the application of all scholarships, aid and assistance (other than that provided under section 401(b) of the Higher Education Act of 1965).